GooglePlugin/Battlegrounds/README.md

 - [x] Finding an errors!

 ```
-This plugin is from the scammer developer,<br>
+This plugin is from the scammer developer,
 (SonsaYT, as his former name is FreakingDev)
 😂😂 Updated on 16 May 2018 😂😂
 ```